Sapienza-ACSAI/Programming-2/README.md

 # Programming-2 (Java)

 <h1 align="center">Programming-2 (Java)</h1>
-<p align="center"><i>Taught by prof. Cenciarelli in the a.y.
+<p align="center"><i>Taught by Prof. Pietro Cenciarelli in the a.y.
 22/23</i></p>

 ## Course syllabus
-- Introduction to Object oriented programming.
-The Java language.
+- Introduction to Object-Oriented Programming The Java language

 - Algebra and abstract data types.
 Classes and objects.
-Encapsulation.
+Encapsulation

-- Polymorphism (part one): extending classes and inheritance.
+- Polymorphism (part one): extending classes and inheritance

-- Abstract classes and interfaces.
+- Abstract classes and interfaces

 - Packages.
-Access modifiers and scoping rules.
+Access modifiers and scoping rules

 - Nested classes.
 Anonymous classes.
-Lambda expressions.
+Lambda expressions

 - Polymorphism (part two): Generics.
-Generic type hierarchy.
+Generic type hierarchy

 - Threads and process synchronization.
-Deadlock and starvation.
+Deadlock and starvation

-- Design patterns: creational, structural, behavioral, concurrency.
-(Optional)
+- Design patterns: creational, structural, behavioral, concurrency (Optional)

 <i>**Keep in mind:**</i> The notes are not by each lecture, instead, they focus on concepts.